 These chemicals are not only horribly toxic to most marine life, they cause birth defects in children (Herspring disease), they can cause serious allergic reactions, they are endocrine disruptors which means they mess-up your hormone balance.
 They also act in a similar way to Prozac depressants and are carcinogenic.
 You may think that companies selling cosmetics and skin care products actually consider these points and would never knowing sell anything so dangerous or toxic, well this is not the situation.

-The following chemicals are found in Sun Screen and over 4000 different cosmetics and personal care products such as tooth paste hand wash and clothes washing powder
+Found in Sun Screen and over 4000 different cosmetics and personal care products

 Personal Care Products